Marcus Semien Player Props: Rangers vs. Yankees

-Marcus Semien -- with a slugging percentage of .622 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the New York Yankees, with Clarke Schmidt on the hill, on April 28 at 8:05 PM ET.
+On Saturday, Marcus Semien (.568 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Jhony Brito.
+First pitch is at 7:05 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent game against the Yankees.
+In his previous game he had a one-hit showing (1-for-3) against the Yankees.

 Marcus Semien Game Info & Props vs. the Yankees